 How do I get comfortable with—and knowledgeable about—investing?

-Forty-one percent of the women surveyed for “Women and Financial Wellness: Beyond the Bottom Line,” a 2017 Merrill Lynch study conducted in partnership with Age Wave, said that “they wish they had invested more of their money” and only about half (52%, compared with 68% of men) said they felt confident about investing.
-“Just talking about money with friends can be powerful and empowering,” says Lorna Sabbia, head of Retirement & Personal Wealth Solutions, Bank of America Merrill Lynch.
+Forty-one percent of the women surveyed for “Women and Financial Wellness: Beyond the Bottom Line,” a 2018 Merrill study conducted in partnership with Age Wave, said that “they wish they had invested more of their money.
+One potential answer?
+“Just talking about money with friends can be powerful and empowering,” says Lorna Sabbia, head of Retirement & Personal Wealth Solutions at Bank of America.
 “Talk leads to action.”

-To get the conversation going, you might start an investing book club or circle discussion group.
-A money-circle group gives you and your friends the opportunity to share financial goals and ideas, ask questions and learn from one another.
+To get the conversation going, you might start an investing book club or money circle discussion group.
+A money circle group gives you and your friends the opportunity to share financial goals and ideas, ask questions and learn from one another.